 IH, previously known as the International Harvester, is one of the largest American companies, engaged in the production of agricultural machinery.
 The company was established in 1902, and today is a part of the Navistar International Corporation.

-The very first logo for the International Harvester was introduced in 1902 and stayed with the company for more than 80 years, which is very impressive.
-It was an elegant monogram in burgundy, placed on a plain white background.
+The very first logo for the International Harvester was introduced in 1902.
+It was an elegant monogram in light brown, placed on a plain white background.
 The overlapping letters featured thin smooth lines and delicate soft serifs, which added style and sophistication.
 The “H” was placed inside the thin “C”, which looked almost like a closed ring, and the thick straight “I” was crossing the “H” in its middle, coming from the top point of the “C” to the bottom one.

 The main part of the new logo consisted of two letters — the uppercase “H” in a massive bold sans-serif, drawn in black, and the lowercase “I” with square shapes, executed in red and placed over the “H”.
 The dot above the “I” was replaced by the square, which made the whole logo look masculine and strong.